xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 Let's enable the **Internet-optimized** profile (and reload).

-This time, the 300,000 IPv4/23 will be split in two, making 600,000 IPv4/24 that will be moved to the LEM:
+This time, the 300,000 IPv4/23 will be split in two, making 600,000 IPv4/24 that will be moved to the LEM.
+Note: the routes are not split in RIB/FIB but just when programmed in the hardware.
+That's why a show route will display 300,000 entries and the show contr npu resource will display 600,000.

 ![internet-24-23.jpg]({{site.baseurl}}/images/internet-24-23.jpg){: .align-center}